 To be successful, a company’s data pipelines must be scalable, organized, usable to the correct stakeholders, and above all, crafted to align with business goals.

-A Comprehensive Guide To Building Data Pipelines
+A Comprehensive Guide To Building Real-Time Data Pipelines

 Data pipelines must be engineered.
 Doing so requires a highly technical skill set.
 Your organization can accomplish this in three main ways: